 2. Most farms have some rope or twine but it never hurts to bring your own to make sure you can tie it down securely before you head home.
 Even if it costs extra, spring for the wrapping on-site if the farm has it.

-3. Bring snacks.
-Cutting down your own tree is some serious business, so be sure to bring snacks to keep those little tummies going.
+3. Bring snacks and water.
+Cutting down your own tree is some serious business, so be sure to bring snacks and drinks to keep those little tummies going and to stay hydrated.

 4. The farms usually provide a small hand saw for your use.
 If you have a better tool at home, bring it.

-5. Don’t forget to charge your phones and cameras because you are going to want to snap a family photo or several!
+5. Don’t forget to charge your phones and cameras because you’re going to want to snap a family photo or several!